-Risk Our response to the risk Key observations communicated to the Audit Committee Risk of fraud in recognition of revenue in respect of Nomura Bank International plc's Own Credit Adjustment Own Credit Adjustment \$121.8m (2019: \$44.3m) There is a risk that management could manipulate profit and loss recognition where recognition is subjective, e.g. judgements involving complex asset valuations.
-For NBI, this risk is specific to revenue recognition in respect of Nomura's Own Credit Adjustment.
-This is due to the fact that OCA represents the sole significant driver of NBI's other comprehensive income given the structure of the entity as market risk flat.
-As such, OCA is identified as the sole component of the other comprehensive income where there would be potential for management override to impact the other comprehensive income.
-The risk has neither increased or decreased in the current year compared to the previous year.
-Impact of Covid-19: The volatility in the markets caused a widening of credit spreads resulting in a remarking of the OCA curve.
-As general responses to the risks relating revenue and expense recognition, we performed the following procedures: • Input testing of the OCA Curve and checking consistency with Nomura's policy • Trend analysis and analytical procedures on the movements in the reserve • Year-end substantiation of the reserve calculation sheet • Balance sheet substantiation of the cumulative reserve amounts • Our derivative valuation specialists reviewed the repricing for a sample of NBI Structured notes • In addition to the above, we also assessed the appropriateness of the revised "Averaging Methodology" used to construct the OCA Curve and assessed whether the observed widening was reasonable No material issues were identified from the execution of our audit procedures over the risk of fraud in recognition of revenue in respect of Nomura Bank International plc's Own Credit Adjustment.
-Based on our extended procedures over the remarking of the NBI OCA curve, we have not identified additional fraud risks brought about by the COVID-19 pandemic.
-We concluded that in the context of the inherent uncertainties as disclosed in the financial statements, the valuations of the entity's own issued liabilities and the inputs used within the own credit calculation are within a reasonable range of outcomes and as such the revenue arising from movements in the entity's own credit spread for the year ended 31 March 2020 are materially appropriate.
+Risk Our response to the risk Key observations communicated to the Audit Committee Recognition of revenue in respect of NBI's Own Credit Adjustment ('OCA') There is a risk that management could manipulate profit and loss recognition where recognition is subjective, e.g., judgements involving complex asset valuations.
+For NBI, this risk is specific to revenue recognition in respect of NBI's Own Credit Adjustment (OCA), given the market risk flat nature of the legal entity's booking structure.
+As such OCA is identified as the sole component where there could be potential for management override impacting the other comprehensive income.
+In the current year, we note that NBI has changed its OCA methodology.
+As a result, we increased our audit focus in assessing the appropriateness of the new methodology and its implementation in NBI.
+As general responses to the risks relating to revenue recognition in respect of OCA, we performed the following: • A review of Nomura's OCA valuation policy and assessment of the appropriateness of the methodology applied to calculating the adjustment • Input testing of the OCA Curve and checking consistency with Nomura's policy • Year end substantive procedures to validate Nomura's OCA at the period end, testing the key assumptions • Balance sheet substantiation of cumulative reserve amounts • Engaging EY valuation specialist to reprice a sample of NBI Structured notes We designed our procedures on the OCA in line with our broader response to Revenue and Expenses Recognition Fraud Risk, specifically in relation to timing and extent of changes to existing management judgements. disclosed in the financial statements, the valuations of the entity's own issued liabilities are within a reasonable range of outcomes and as such we have not identified any material misstatement to the loss arising from movements in the entity's own credit spread for the year ended 31 March 2021.